Police seek help retracing homicide victim's last steps | CBC News

 Opiny P'ochieng, 49, 'wouldn't harm a fly,' friend says

-Ottawa police are asking the public for help retracing Opiny P'ochieng's last steps in order to find his killer.
+Ottawa police are trying to retrace Opiny P'ochieng's last steps in order to find his killer, and they're asking for the public's help.

-P'ochieng, 49, was last seen alive around 3 a.m.
+P'ochieng, 49, was last seen alive at about 3 a.m.
 Saturday at an Ultramar gas station near Montreal Road and Cantin Street.
 About 30 minutes later a passerby found his body at the side of Russell Road near Southvale Crescent, some six kilometres away.

 He had no business being there that time of night.- Ottawa police Staff Sgt.
 Bruce Pirt